 All lab or clinical time missed during summer orientation and the first three quarters must be made up before the start of the next quarter.
 It is the students' responsibility to schedule make-up time with the clinical instructor.
 If a student comes into the clinic with a contagious illness, he/she will be asked to leave and make up the time missed before the start of the next quarter.
+Refer to the orientation packet for specific grading criteria related to punctuality and dependability.

-During the first three quarters of the Program, students may have one occurrence per quarter without an effect on their grade.
+During the First-Year Fall, Winter and Spring quarters of the Program, students may have one occurrence per quarter without an effect on their grade.
+Refer to the following chart: